-Things I don’t like about myself, by Humphrey Bogart
+Things I don’t like about myself, by actor Humphrey Bogart

 I haven’t the guts to stop smoking.
 To even try.
 I don’t like it.
 It shows lack of stamina.
 Got a cigarette on you, kiddie?